 - The fellowship cannot be deferred and must be used within the twelve-month period for which it is awarded.

 - The award covers the Harvard active file fee and individual health insurance (HUSHP Supplemental Insurance only).

-- Application form with detailed instructions can be found here.
+- The application form with detailed instructions can be downloaded here.